 There is some paperwork to complete when you relocate to live in on a permanent basis in Lanzarote.
 It’s registering as a foreigner on the island, but it’s commonly known as residencia.
 My advice would be to tackle one thing at a time, expect some difficulties and consider employing a paperwork expert to help you if you get stuck.

 The rule here is that if Lanzarote is your main place of residence (you live here for more than 183 days per year) then you are obliged to apply for residencia.

 For residencia you need to visit the Delegación del Gobierno office in Arrecife.
 The easiest way to find this building is to park underneath the Gran Hotel, walk past the Real Club Nautico and it’s just around the corner on the opposite side of the road, facing the chiringuito and men who play dominoes / cards by the waterfront.
 There’s usually a Guardia Civil officer posted outside.

 Opening hours: Monday to Friday from 9am to 2pm

-To apply for residencia you need to complete the form EX18, supply three residencia sized photographs (30mm x 25mm) and show a valid passport and your rent contract, escritura (property deeds) or certificado de empadronamiento as proof of residence in Spain.
+To apply for residencia you need to complete the form EX18 if an EU citizen and EX23, supply three residencia sized photographs (30mm x 25mm) and show a valid passport and your rent contract, escritura (property deeds) or certificado de empadronamiento as proof of residence in Spain.

 There is a fee of €12.00 this is paid at any bank using the TASA Modelo 790 form you will have completed and signed.
 Next complete the form EX-18 or EX23 solicitud de certificado de registro de residencia comunitaria where indicated and take the originals plus copies of all your documents back with you to the police station.

 You will need to allow for at least two visits to the office during the process, one to collect the forms, the next to submit the forms, the third to collect your residencia certificate.